Situations to move boot partition

-Clone boot partition to deal with system boot failure problem.
+Clone boot partition to deal with error loading operating system in Windows 10 or system boot failure problems.
 When you fail to boot from the Windows 10/8/7 system and don’t want to reinstall the OS, it’s necessary to clone the boot system partition to another hard drive without losing data.

 How to move boot partition in Windows 10/8.1/8/7?

 First of all, you should delete some unnecessary files and programs on the system boot partition to save space, and backup all the data before moving.
 Then, you might want to move boot partition to a new SSD or a new partition in Windows 7/8/10, here is the tutorial that you might interest: